 Gerald Francis is a senior transportation executive with over 35 years of experience developing and leading major freight, commuter rail, heavy rail, light rail, bus, and paratransit service operations across the United States.
 Currently serving as President of Keolis Commuter Services, Mr. Francis is responsible for supporting the growth and improvement of Keolis’ business activities in Boston and throughout North America.
 He joined Keolis from TASI – Caltrain, where he served as General Manager for Herzog Transit America Services, Inc. Highlights in his career include working as Deputy General Manager for the Washington DC Metropolitan Transit Authority, Manager of Safety for Union Pacific Railroad, and Assistant VP of Rail Operations for Dallas Area Rapid Transit.
 Mr. Francis is also heavily involved in several organizations, having previously chaired the American Public Transportation Association’s (APTA) Rail Standards Committee, and currently serving on APTA Business Member’s Board of Governors, the Board of Directors of the Greater Boston Chamber of Commerce, and being a member of COMTO’s Boston chapter for over 25 years.

-A Commitment to Safety: Keolis’ Teresa Cole shares her Passion for Safety
+A Commitment to Safety: Keolis' Kellie Andrews Shares Her Journey in Safety

 A Commitment to Safety: Keolis' Robert Anderson Shares How COVID-19 Put Safety in Perspective